livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ####EditFieldText####

 The EditFieldText command will create an editor for a field that you specify.
-You can use this command to create a field editor for a feld in your row template.
+You can use this command to create a field editor for a field in your row template.

 ####EditValue####